Skip to primary navigation Skip to content Skip to footer

 Option 3 Southern Route – The Long Way Round

-The southern route to Hilo from Kona is possibly the most unique and depending on geological activity it can also be the most exciting.
-It can take almost 3 hours to get from Kona to Hilo or visa versa.
-It also requires driving a narrow road up to Kona that occasionally can have closures.
-But if you want to see lava this is the only and best way.
+The southern route to Hilo from Kona is possibly the most unique in all of Hawaii and depending on geological activity it can also be the most exciting.
+It can take around 3 hours (without stopping) to get from Kona to Hilo or visa versa.
+It also requires driving a narrow road up near Kona that occasionally can have closures with no alternate route.
+But if you want to see lava, this is the only and best way.
 Volcanoes National Park is one of the big highlights here with the Kilauea caldera sometimes actively making an impressive lava show.

 Another worthwhile stopover is South Point and its neighboring green sand beach.
 This is the southern most part of the United States and has a great view with a jump into the ocean.
 With other points of interest along the way including Volcano Winery and more there’s good reason to head south when considering your route to Hilo.